Infection Control, Hand Hygiene, PPE, and Linen

 Exam decision rules

-When answer choices are close, reject any option that skips hand hygiene, reuses contaminated gloves, places linen on the floor, shakes soiled items, carries linen against the uniform, or enters an isolation room without required PPE.
+When answer choices are close, reject any option that skips hand hygiene, reuses contaminated gloves, places linen on the floor, shakes soiled items, carries linen against the uniform, uses alcohol rub for C. difficile, or enters an isolation room without required PPE.
 Also reject answers that hide a problem.
-If a CNA does not understand the isolation instructions, sees a supply shortage, notices a PPE breach, or contaminates clean equipment, the safe action is to stop, correct what can be corrected within scope, and report to the nurse when needed.
-Infection control is resident safety, coworker safety, and professional accountability in one decision.
+If the CNA does not understand isolation instructions, sees a supply shortage, notices a PPE breach, or contaminates clean equipment, the safe action is to stop, correct what can be fixed within scope, and report to the nurse.

 Test Your Knowledge